-Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says U.S. Could Top 100,000 New Cases A Day
+Anthony Fauci Is ‘Very Concerned’ About Coronavirus Outbreak, Says US Could Top 100,000 New Cases A Day

 “I can’t make an accurate prediction but it’s going to be very disturbing,” he said.
 “We are now having 40-plus-thousand new cases a day.
 I would not be surprised if we go up to 100,000 a day if this does not turn around, and so I am very concerned.”

-He explained that even though 50 percent of new infections were coming from 5 states, all areas were vulnerable and the entire country would need to work together to fight the outbreak.
+He explained that even though 50 percent of new infections were coming from five states, all areas were vulnerable and the entire country would need to work together to fight the outbreak.

 Over the last seven days, there have been 39,750 new cases each day, up 40 percent from just a week ago.
-In states like Florida, California, Texas, and Arizona, there has been a resurgence of the disease that has prompted local leaders to put a stop to plans for re-opening their economies.
+In states like Florida, California, Texas, and Arizona, there has been a resurgence of the disease that has prompted local leaders to stop plans for re-opening their economies.

 Fauci didn’t blame the resurgence on any one thing, but said that it was likely in part to some states reopening prematurely and some citizens opting not to follow federal and local guidelines.